I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Methodology

 \subsection{Medical Image Encoder}

-In this section, we introduce the frequency adapter and low-rank adapter integrated into SAM, to extract features from both the frequency domain and spatial domains.
+In this section, we introduce the frequency adapter and low-rank adapter integrated into SAM, to extract features from both frequency and spatial domains.

 \textbf{Frequency Adapter.} Discrete Fourier Transform (DFT) is a common and effective method for transforming an image into the frequency domain.
-In practice, Fast Fourier Transform (FFT) is employed for an efficient computation of DFT, the spectrum represention of $f_{h,w}$ can be formulated as:
+In practice, the Fast Fourier Transform (FFT) is employed for efficient computation of DFT, the spectrum representation of $f_{h,w}$ can be formulated as:

 Subsequently, the amplitude and phase spectrum of $\mathcal{F}_{u, v}$ can be obtained as $|\mathcal{F}_{u,v}|$ and $arg(\mathcal{F}_{u,v})$, respectively.
-Experiment results indicate that the amplitude spectrum exhibits superior representation ability compared to the phase spectrum.
+Experiment results in Tab. \ref{tab:ablation_freq_ada} indicate that the amplitude spectrum exhibits superior representation ability compared to the phase spectrum.
 Therefore, we default to using the amplitude spectrum for our proposed frequency adapter (FA).

 As illustrated in \cref{fig:frequency_adapter}, the individual FA comprises a linear down-projection layer, a GELU activation layer, and a linear up-projection layer.
 In total, we utilize $n$ instances of FA as a sequence, corresponding to the number of Vision Transformer (ViT) Blocks of $Enc_I$.